 No capital sentencing procedure in the United States has come under more criticism as unreliable, unpredictable, and arbitrary than the unique Alabama practice of permitting elected trial judges to override jury verdicts of life and impose death sentences.

 Of the 33 states with the death penalty, Alabama is the only jurisdiction where judges routinely override jury verdicts of life to impose capital punishment.
-Since 1976, Alabama judges have overridden jury verdicts 107 times.
-Although judges have authority to override life or death verdicts, in 92% of overrides elected judges have overruled jury verdicts of life to impose the death penalty.
+Since 1976, Alabama judges have overridden jury verdicts 112 times.
+Although judges have authority to override life or death verdicts, in 90 percent of overrides elected judges have overruled jury verdicts of life to impose the death penalty.

-Twenty-one percent of the 199 people currently on Alabama’s death row were sentenced to death through judicial override.
+Nearly 20 percent of the people currently on Alabama’s death row were sentenced to death through judicial override.
 Judge override is the primary reason why Alabama has the highest per capita death sentencing rate and execution rate in the country.
-Last year, with a state population of 4.5 million people, Alabama imposed more new death sentences than Texas, with a population of 24 million.
+In 2009, with a state population of 4.5 million people, Alabama imposed more new death sentences than Texas, with a population of 24 million.

-Override is legal in only three states: Alabama, Delaware, and Florida.
-Florida and Delaware have strict standards for override.
-No one in Delaware is on death row as a result of an override and no death sentences have been imposed by override in Florida since 1999.
-In Delaware and Florida, override often is used to overrule jury death verdicts and impose life - which rarely happens in Alabama.
+Override is now legal in only two states: Alabama and Delaware.
+Florida abolished judge override on March 7, 2016.
+No one in Delaware is on death row as a result of an override, and override often is used to overrule jury death verdicts and impose life - which rarely happens in Alabama.

 Alabama’s trial and appellate court judges are elected.
 Because judicial candidates frequently campaign on their support and enthusiasm for capital punishment, political pressure injects unfairness and arbitrariness into override decisions.

 Override rates fluctuate wildly from year to year.
 The proportion of death sentences imposed by override often is elevated in election years.
-In 2008, 30% of new death sentences were imposed by judge override, compared to 7% in 1997, a non-election year.
+In 2008, 30 percent of new death sentences were imposed by judge override, compared to 7 percent in 1997, a non-election year.
 In some years, half of all death sentences imposed in Alabama have been the result of override.

 Some sentencing orders in cases where judges have overridden jury verdicts make reference to the race of the offender and reveal illegal bias and race-consciousness.
 In one case, the judge explained that he previously had sentenced three black defendants to death so he decided to override the jury’s life verdict for a white defendant to balance out his sentencing record.